GreatBahram/washington-machine-learning-specialization/02-Regression/week02/notes.md

 ### Multiple features of one input

-In a lot of cases, we are going to be interested in more complex functions of our input. why?
+In a lot of cases, we are going to be interested in more c**omplex functions** of our input. why?
 Because often there is not a linear relationship between single feature and the output, the relation might be more complex.
 Let's say it is a quadratic function.

 <img src="assets/multiple-regression-01.png" style="zoom:50%"/>